Renate Reinsve

 Renate Reinsve ([rɛˈnɑ̀ːtə ˈræ̀ɪnˌsveː]; born 24 November 1987) is a Norwegian actress.
-She made her film debut in Oslo, August 31st (2011), before starring in the critically acclaimed The Worst Person in the World (2021), with her performance earning her the Cannes Film Festival Award for Best Actress, and a nomination for the BAFTA Award for Best Actress in a Leading Role.
+She made her film debut in the Joachim Trier film Oslo, August 31st (2011).
+Her breakout role came in Trier's romantic drama The Worst Person in the World (2021), for which she won the Cannes Film Festival Award for Best Actress and was nominated for the BAFTA Award for Best Actress in a Leading Role.

+She has since starred in the Apple TV+ legal thriller series Presumed Innocent, the A24 satirical dark comedy A Different Man, and the thriller Armand (all 2024).
+She reunited with Trier for the film Sentimental Value (2025).

-Early life and education
+Early life

 Born in Solbergelva in 1987 and educated at Kunsthøgskolen i Oslo, Reinsve then joined the Trøndelag Teater.

-Reinsve had a traumatic upbringing and suffers from posttraumatic stress after events which occurred when she was between nine and 16 years old.
-Although she has made reference to this period in her life, she is unwilling at present to go into details about what happened.

 After being expelled from school at 16, Reinsve left Norway for Scotland and stayed in a hostel in Edinburgh.
 Running out of money, she was given a job in the bar of the hostel by the manager as he "felt sorry for [her]".

 Career

+2011–2020: Film debut and early work

 In 2014, she received the Hedda Award for her role in Besøk av gammel dame, an adaptation of Friedrich Dürrenmatt's play Der Besuch der alten Dame.
 Since 2016, she has been contracted to Det Norske Teatret.
-Her films include Oslo, August 31st (2011), The Orheim Company (2012) and Welcome to Norway (2016).
+Her films include Oslo, August 31st (2011), The Orheim Company (2012), and Welcome to Norway (2016).
 On television, she has been a main character in Nesten voksen and side character in Hvite gutter.